MeowingDavis/AudioVision/posts/Post15.md

 The exhibition was an amazing day!
 It was so much fun to watch everyone play DangerLine!

-I received a lot of necessary feedback!
+I received a lot of valuable feedback.
+My two main takeaways were that I need to add a timer for when the drone spots you and a tutorial level to help people understand the controls.

 ![Photo N/A](./img/1.jpg)
 ![Photo N/A](./img/3.jpg)